aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-data/cells-range/_index.md

 ---

 ## **Possible Usage Scenarios**
-When you only need to manipulate some data on the worksheet, you need to know the data range of the entire worksheet.
+When you only need to manipulate some data on a worksheet, you need to know the data range of the entire sheet.
 Aspose.Cells offers this feature.
 Aspose.Cells provides the following properties and methods to help you achieve your goals.
 - [**Cells.getMaxDisplayRange()**](https://reference.aspose.com/cells/java/com.aspose.cells/cells/#getMaxDisplayRange--)
 - [**Cells.getMaxRow()**](https://reference.aspose.com/cells/java/com.aspose.cells/cells/#getMaxRow--)
 - [**Cells.getMaxDataRow()**](https://reference.aspose.com/cells/java/com.aspose.cells/cells/#getMaxDataRow--)